 Notes on the data: Premature mortality by selected cause - 0 to 74 years

-Policy context: Suicide is a major public health issue and the 15th leading cause of death.
-Although death by suicide is relatively uncommon (approximately 1.7% of deaths in 2022), the human costs are substantial and can impact broadly across communities [1].
+Policy context: Suicide is a major public health issue and the 15th leading cause of death in 2022 within Australia.
+Although death by suicide is relatively uncommon (3,249 people died by suicide in 2022), the human costs are substantial and can impact broadly across communities [1].
 As such, suicide prevention is a key focus for both government agencies and non-government organisations [2].

 The indicator Potential Years of Life Lost (click here ) adds a further dimension to the data on premature death, in particular from these causes, which include deaths of many young people, adding to the number of PYLL.